On sale now

 Paid-up Members and Friends should have received their copies in the post by the end of September.
 You may purchase copies this October at the Logs at the Scillonian Club, St Mary’s and the Turk’s Head, St Agnes.

-• Full details of all 246 species seen in 2022, which included many exciting rarities
+• Full details of all 243 species seen in 2023, which included some astonishing rarities

 • Comprehensive annual reports on: